lucspt/sprive-mobile/README.md

 ### Sprive Mobile

-This repository contains a React Native application that allows users to track and record their daily carbon footprint.
-Users can also create something called a "pledge", which is a goal to reduce their emissions over time!
+This repository contains a React Native application that allows users to track and record their carbon footprint.
+It gives access to the emissions breakdowns of certain products, allowing users to be aware of the impact of their choices.
+They can also log the emissions of the products they buy to keep track of their footprint.
+Users can also create something called a "pledge", which is a goal to reduce their CO₂e emissions over time!

 Application: